 Eocene Patagonian Paleofloras, Argentina

 I am joining the Patagonian Fossil Floras project led by my advisor at Penn State, Peter Wilf.
 I am most interested in looking at floras through Eocene and Oligocene time as they relate to Gondwonan break up and South America's isolation and climate change with the EECO.
-My master's project will focus on Eocene Araucaria fossils from Argentina, and was recently published (May 2020) in the American Journal of Botany!
+My master's project focuses on Eocene Araucaria fossils from Argentina, and was recently published (May 2020) in the American Journal of Botany!
 More on that, here!

 GIS Geostatistical Modelling of the K-Pg Boundary in the Williston Basin, USA

 While at DMNS I pioneered a new method for using GIS to make a predictive model of the Cretaceous-Paleogene boundary for curator Tyler Lyson and collaborators to use in paleoecology studies.
 I am writing the paper up now for this project and also did a talk at GSA fall 2016 on this work.

 During our summer 2016 field season LiveSci, (Howard Hughes Medical Institute), did an awesome project- "Valley of the Last Dinosaurs" - to follow our research and made some awesome content, en español también!